Miami Beach Bowl: Media coverage

-Television

-Radio
+All three editions of the bowl were televised by ESPN.

 In 2014, the Miami Beach Bowl didn't provide a national radio carrier.
 As a result, both local schools broadcasts were made available through the regular platforms.
 The only nationwide broadcast available was the Cougar IMG Sports Network simulcast on BYU Radio – nationwide on Sirius XM 143, Dish Network 980, and byuradio.org.
 In 2015, Touchdown Radio Productions picked up the rights to air the game nationwide.
-In 2016, the bowl was again broadcast only by local stations.
+In 2016, the bowl was again broadcast only by local radio stations.